-The purpose of the OVERSEERS COMMITTEE of Third Haven Monthly Meeting is to provide and maintain a caring meeting community.
+The purpose of the Pastoral Care Committee (Overseers) of Third Haven Monthly Meeting is to provide and maintain a caring meeting community.
 We welcome questions and requests for assistance from members and attenders.
-The Overseers Committee is composed of the following people: Dona Sorce, Marsie Hawkinson, Lorraine Claggett, Connie Lewis, Adrienne Rudge, Larny Claggett, Nancy Robbins, Dawn Atwater and Tom Corl.
+The committee is composed of the following people: Dona Sorce, Marsie Hawkinson, Lorraine Claggett, Connie Lewis, Adrienne Rudge, Larny Claggett, Nancy Robbins, Dawn Atwater and Tom Corl.

 Attenders are invited to request membership with the meeting, as they are led to make a commitment to the pursuit of spiritual enlightenment and growth in the manner of Friends.
 The meeting correspondingly commits to support the member in that pursuit.
 Faith and Practice, a publication of the Philadelphia Yearly Meeting (PYM), details the meaning of membership.
 Copies are available from the Third Haven Library, located in the Brick Meeting House.